 - Sightseeing of Buda, Pest, the Royal Palace, the Church of St. Matthias, the Chain Bridge and Fisherman's Bastion

-Free time means a chance to get around Budapest at your own pace with the public transport tickets that your Tour Manager will give you.
+Free time means a chance to get around Budapest at your own pace with the public transport tickets that your Trip Manager will give you.

 If you’re after something different, treat yourself to a truly local experience: a spa.
 With outdoor thermal waters, art nouveau architecture and treatments, this is the perfect way to unwind.
 For more of Budapest’s outdoor lifestyle, it’s a short bus ride to visit St Margaret Island, a favourite among the city’s residents with its gardens, fountains, pools and ruins.